r-pogo/vade_mecum/Testing/ISTQB/Podstawy_testowania.md

 product.

 Test results are used by QA and QC.
 In QC they are used to fix defects, while in QA they provide feedback on how well the development and test processes are performing.

-Elementami `QM` są:
-- `Zapewnianie jakości`: skupia się na przestrzeganiu właściwych procesów w celu uzyskania
-  pewności, że osiągnięte zostaną odpowiednie poziomy jakości.
-Jeśli proces jest wykonywany prawidłowo
-  powstające produkty pracy mają wyższą jakość.
-- `Kontrola jakości`: obejmuje cały szereg czynności, także testowych, które wspierają
-  osiągnięcie odpowiednich poziomów jakości.

 ### Errors, Defects, Failures, Root Causes
 - `Pomyłka/Error (błąd)`: działanie człowieka powodujące powstanie nieprawidłowego rezultatu (programista zle NAPISAŁ funkcje, w której pomylił znak + z *)